New Features in Version 6.12

 - Tags that have been added to a show file, but are not assigned to any devices, are not saved within the show file.

-- Opening show files created with older versions of Wireless Workbench may result in the Settings Conflicts dialog opening once the file has loaded.
-This is due to newly supported hardware parameters that have been introduced with updated firmware versions.
+- Opening show files created with older versions of Wireless Workbench may result in the Settings Conflicts dialog opening once the file has loaded, which is due to newly supported hardware parameters that have been introduced with updated firmware versions.
 To maintain all settings from the show file, select "Keep all settings from: Wireless Workbench".

 |Axient Wireless Brochure||English||1.4 mb|